mediafly/extensions-documentation/interactives.md

 * Response of 201 Created indicates a successful save to a new key
 * Response of 400 Bad Request is returned if the value has not been previously saved

-*Availability:* iOS, Android, Windows 8, Web Viewer
+*Availability:* iOS, Android, Web Viewer, Win/Mac

 ### Retrieve synchronized data